htihle/htihle.github.io/weirdml.md

     <img src="../images/shuffle_hard_max_accuracy_comparison.png" width="800"/>
     <p><em>Maximum accuracy for each run on the Image Patch Shuffling (Hard) task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

+This is the task that the models struggle the most with.
+No models do significantly better than chance here.
+The main insight that (as far as I have seen) none of the models use is that they are given all the patches, and their correct positions, for the training data.
+This means that they can do the following data augmentation procedure:
+1. Use the patches and the correct positions to recreate the original image
+2. Apply standard image augmentation techniques to the recreated image
+3. Divide into new patches and shuffle them in a new random order Using this procedure will increase the effective size of the training set by a large factor.

 ### Chess Game Outcome Prediction
 <div style="text-align: center">